ehlewis/knotter/README.md

 To view all keys in the redis cache from the cli: ```keys *```

 ## Start the web server
-from the web-app server file ```sudo node server.js```
+make sure in the .env the SERVICE_CONNECTION is "local_sandbox" from the web-app server file ```sudo node server.js```

 #### Go to 127.0.0.1